Linuxfabrik/monitoring-plugins/0-example/README.md

 ```

-# States and Perfdata
+# States

 * Always returns OK.
 * WARN or CRIT if process count is above a given threshold.
 * WARN: if event is <= days away; 'None' is not possible
 * CRIT: if event is <= days away; 'None' means that CRIT is never returned

+# Perfdata

 There is no perfdata.

-Perfdata:

 * Value 1: ...